Genboot123/uuid256/packages/lib/README.md

 </div>

-`uuid256` makes UUID v7 the canonical application identifier and bridges to EVM `uint256` by packing the UUID into the lower 128 bits.
+`uuid256` makes UUID the canonical application identifier and bridges to EVM `uint256` by packing the UUID into the lower 128 bits.
 The upper 128 bits MUST be zero.
 This preserves off‑chain compatibility (databases and APIs that use UUIDs) and stays interoperable with ERC‑721/1155 `tokenId`.

+Supports all [RFC 4122](https://www.rfc-editor.org/rfc/rfc4122) UUID versions for validation and bridging (v7 recommended for new IDs).

 - Contracts: `packages/contracts` (see `Uuid256.sol`)
 - Library (Deno/TypeScript): `packages/lib` (this package)